chenx/PCraw/README.md

     -f: use flat local path: only one level under local root.
     -g: allow global crawl outside url_root.
     -h: print this help message.
     -i: download non-text files outside the url_root.
-        Used when files are stored outside the url_root.
+Used when some files are stored outside the url_root.
     -l: max levels to crawl.
 Default to 0, 0 means inifinite.
     -m: file mime type.
 Only files with given mime types are downloaded.
         text - 0x1